 York, PA.-- For a musician, singing is a defining part of life.
 At just 29 years old, one York County man’s life changed when he learned his days were numbered because of a brain tumor impacting speech and memory.
-Even with that diagnosis, Zack Zortman is still signing, it’s just a different song.
+Even with that diagnosis, Zack Zortman is still singing, it’s just a different song.

 Zack knew something wasn't right, when he had a speech lapse, “I just had my phone up to my ear, and had a speech lapse.
 I couldn’t… I knew what I wanted to say, I just couldn’t speak.”